Seibaah/SimulatorGame/README.md

 # Simulator
-Code for Prof. Vybihal's 2020 Undergrad introductory seminar on simulation (in progress)
+Code for Prof. Vybihal's 2020 Undergrad introductory seminar on simulators